polyfy/polylith/doc/commands.md

     is the first namespace after the component name, e.g.: com.my.company.user.interface

-    The 'brick' column shows the name of the brick.
-In green if a component or blue if a base.
+    The 'brick' column shows the name of the brick, in green if a component or blue if a base.
 Each component lives in a directory under the 'components' directory and each base lives under the 'bases' directory.
 If any file for a brick has changed since the last stable point in time, it will be marked